Port of Durrës: History

 A small harbor for fishing boats was built on the west mole and opened in 2013.
 The fishing port is protected by a small new pier.
 The port of Durrës is regularly visited by various ferries.
 Most ferries connect Durrës with Bari and Ancona, some also with Trieste and rarely with Brindisi.
 A new ferry terminal opened in 2013.

 In 2019, 878,687 passengers and 259,175 vehicles were shipped on 1052 ferries respectively.
 19 cruise ships with over 4500 passengers on board called at the port in 2019.
 Since the beginning of 2019, there has been a customs office of the Republic of Kosovo in the port.
 It was intended to simplify the import of goods to Kosovo and relieve the Vërmica/Morina border crossing.

+Terminals

+The Port of Durrës contains several terminals serving different types of cargo and passenger traffic.
+The port's container operations are handled by Durrës Container Terminal (DCT), while the East Terminal is operated by EMS Albanian Port Operator (EMS APO), which handles bulk cargo, breakbulk cargo, project cargo and related logistics services.

+The port also includes facilities for passenger ferries, general cargo, and liquid cargo operations.